 Volunteer Week is a celebration of volunteer service and the many people who make good things happen in our community!
-We were excited to start the week doing just that by planting roses at the City of Thomasville Pocket Park located at the corner of Smith and Hansell Street!
-Fifteen individuals came together on Saturday, April 16 to plant roses, graciously given to us by Flowerwood Nursery, in honor of our wonderful volunteers and sponsors.
-This project brightened & beautified this little spot in town so be sure to drive by and check them out!
+We were excited to start the week by planting roses at the Fountain of Life Rescue on Clay Street!
+Thirty volunteers, including many from Project Backyard, came together on Saturday, April 22 to plant roses, graciously given to us by Flowerwood Nursery, in honor of our wonderful volunteers and sponsors.
+This project helped brighten the entrance to the building and make it more welcoming to visitors.

-On Tuesday, April 19, we celebrated our Hands On Heroes (aka volunteer heroes) at our 9th annual Cheers For Volunteers awards and reception at the Ritz Amphitheater.
-A good time was had by all – so much we had to write another post, which you can read here.
+On Tuesday, April 25, we celebrated our Hands On Heroes (aka volunteer heroes) at our 10th annual Cheers For Volunteers awards and reception at the Ritz Amphitheater.
+A record number of attendees (more than 450!) celebrated our amazing community of volunteers.
+Get to know this year’s winners by clicking here!

-Throughout the week, volunteers participated in rose-themed projects in honor of the City of Thomasville’s 101st Rose Show & Festival such as Rocks and Roses which saw over 30 volunteers who painted and hid rose show related rocks around places like the Big Oak, Paradise Park, The Ritz Amphitheater, Cherokee Lake, and along Downtown.
-It was neat seeing the rocks made, especially the ones found on the Thomasville Rocks FB page.
-School groups and individuals also made flower bouquets filled with paper roses and rose boutineers which were given to local residents at The Residence of Oak Grove and Scott Senior Center.
+Throughout the week, volunteers participated in rose-themed projects in honor of the City of Thomasville’s 102nd Rose Show & Festival such as Rocks and Roses which saw more than 90 volunteers who painted and hid Rose Show related rocks around places like the Big Oak, Paradise Park, The Ritz Amphitheater, Cherokee Lake and throughout Downtown.
+See if you recognize any of the rocks on the Thomasville Rocks FB page!
+School groups and individuals also made more than 300 flower bouquets filled with paper roses and rose boutonnieres which were given to local residents at Thomasville Health & Rehab, The Residence of Oak Grove and Scott Senior Center.
 The seniors were so happy to receive the beautiful handmade flowers.
 Take a look at the pics below!

-Also throughout the week, volunteers beautified their community by picking up litter and lending a hand at our local food bank Second Harvest.
-Volunteers also served at the Cherokee Lake Pollinator Garden by pulling invasive weeds as well as helping around the barn at Hands & Hearts For Horses.
+Also throughout the week, volunteers beautified their community by picking up litter and lending a hand at the Thomasville Pollinator Garden.

-We ended the week with some fun at the 101st annual Rose Show Parade themed “Where Roses Reign, New Traditions Bloom“.
+We ended the week with some fun at the 102nd annual Rose Show Parade themed “Where Roses Reign…Imagination Blooms“.
 It was fun having a few of our Hands On Heroes on board as they put on their best parade wave down Broad Street.

 All in all, it was a great Volunteer Week and we are proud of our community’s response to this event!
 We honestly can’t say it enough – THANK YOU to all of our volunteers, sponsors, and donors who make this such a great community to be a part of.
 We couldn’t do it without you!